MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/ra-webapp-install.md

 ---
-title: Set up an environment and install Dynamics 365 Remote Assist model-driven app
+title: Set up an environment and install the Microsoft Dynamics 365 Remote Assist model-driven app
 author: dhgoelmsft
-description: Set up an environment and install Dynamics 365 Remote Assist model-driven app to use CDS based features in Remote Assist, such as Calls Dashboard, One-time Calls, and Asset Capture. ms.author: dhgoel ms.date: 04/08/2021 ms.service: crm-online ms.topic: article ms.reviewer: krbjoran
+description: Learn how to set up an environment and install the Microsoft Dynamics 365 Remote Assist model-driven app to use Microsoft Dataverse features in Remote Assist, such as the Calls Dashboard, one-time calls, and asset capture. ms.author: dhgoel ms.date: 04/08/2021 ms.service: crm-online ms.topic: article ms.reviewer: krbjoran
 ---
-# Install Dynamics 365 Remote Assist model-driven app
+# Install the Dynamics 365 Remote Assist model-driven app

 [!INCLUDE[cc-data-platform-banner](../includes/cc-data-platform-banner.md)]